zzonyo/trust-docs-test/source/index.html.md

 type | string | The sub account type, possible values: trade, frozen, loan, interest balance } | string | The balance.
 The negative balance means the loan or interest that need to  repay

-# Margin Loan (cross margin mode)

-<aside class="notice">All endpoints in this section require authentication</aside>
-<aside class="notice">Currently loan only supports base currency of USDT and BTC</aside>
-<aside class="notice">Once completed a margin loan or transfer, please wait for 10 seconds before requesting for next margin loan or transfer.</aside>
-## Transfer Asset from Spot Trading Account to Cross Margin Account
+## Transfer Asset from Spot Trading Account to Cross Margin Account（Cross）

 API Key Permission：Trade